-Each student will be conducted a research project with the supervision of an academic staff members(s).
+- Hunter, M. L. and Gibbs, J. P. (2007).
+Fundamentals of Conservation Biology, 3rd Edition, Blackwell Publishing, Malden, Massachusetts - Primack, R. B. (2010).
+Essentials of Conservation Biology, 5th Edition, Sinauer Associates, Inc., Sunderland, Massachusetts student will be conducted a research project with the supervision of an academic stall memoers(s).
 The student is expected to conduct a literature review to plan a research project for a given research question.
 The student is expected to conduct the research project, collect and analyze data and synthesize and interpret results under the supervision of the supervisor(s).
 The student is expected to maintain a diary and report progress to the supervisor(s) at each stage.
 After completion of the project, the student is required to write and submit a comprehensive project report and make an oral presentation on the research findings to the evaluation committee.